SergioUdave/SergioUdave/README.md

 - I’m @SergioUdave
 - I'm studying Computer Science with a concentration in Software Engineering at SNHU
+- I'm expected to graduate in June, 2023
 - You can reach me at serg.udave@gmail.com

 <!---